AlustavaNimi/Lukuvinkkikirjasto/README.md

 Tähän tulee linkki .feature-tiedostoon

 #### User story 3.3:
-_As a user, I want to be see a list of reading suggestions on the home menu (aloitusnäkymä)_
+_As a user, I want to see a list of reading suggestions on the home menu (aloitusnäkymä)_

 Tähän tulee linkki .feature-tiedostoon